HISTORY INSPIRES TODAY’S MISSION.

 Community members named various components of the site and planned for a community farmers market.
 Some community members were hired for construction work.

-Phase 1 of Pittsburgh Yards is scheduled to open in early 2020.
+Phase 1 of Pittsburgh Yards opened in late 2020.

 The community green space will host regular recreational activities and events.